 Licensed bail bond agents, generally, present and execute a contract where the agent agrees to pay the court the full amount of your bail.
 Another contract is also signed between the bond agent and a family member or friend who will agree to be responsible for the bail money in case the accused decided to “skip bail” and become a fugitive by leave the state to avoid the trial process.
 If you do not attend your trial, this amount posted for bail will be forfeit and the guarantor of the bail will be left on the hook for the full amount.
 Absent any complications caused by a failure to appear, the agent or company providing this service will charge a non-refundable fee, typically equivalent to 10% of the full bail.

 Criminal Defense Attorneys Handle Bail Hearings in Salt Lake City

-Overson Law LLC have broad experience as criminal attorneys in the state of Utah.
+Overson Law LLC have broad experience as criminal defense attorneys in the state of Utah.
 Their legal team can offer strong counsel and defense following an arrest.
 Call our offices at (801) 758-2287 today for a free consultation.